awsdocs/aws-cloud9-user-guide/doc_source/tutorial-create-environment.md

    AWS Cloud9 uses Amazon Virtual Private Cloud \(Amazon VPC\) to communicate with the newly created Amazon EC2 instance\.
 For this tutorial, we recommend that you don't change the preselected default settings\.
 With the default settings, AWS Cloud9 attempts to automatically use the default VPC with its single subnet in the same AWS account and AWS Region as the new environment\.

-   You can find more information about Amazon VPC choices in [Create an EC2 Environment with the Console](create-environment-main.md#create-environment-vpc-step), and in [VPC Settings for AWS Cloud9 Development Environments](vpc-settings.md)\.
+   You can find more information about Amazon VPC choices in [Create an EC2 Environment with the Console](create-environment-main.md#create-environment-vpc-step), and in [VPC settings for AWS Cloud9 Development Environments](vpc-settings.md)\.

 1. Add up to 50 tags by supplying a **Key** and a **Value** for each tag\.
 The tags will be attached to the AWS Cloud9 environment as resource tags, and are propagated to the following underlying resources: the AWS CloudFormation stack, the Amazon EC2 instance, and Amazon EC2 security groups\.
 You can find information about tags in [Control Access Using AWS Resource Tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html) in the *[IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)*\.
 Also see the [advanced information](tags.md) about tags\.
 **Warning**